Recount for Rifle City Council race officially over

 Alberico said the difference was due to a missed voter intent.

-“A voter had initially voted for Chris Bornholdt but drew a line through that vote, as directed on the voter instructions found on the face of the ballot, but the tabulation system read the mark as a vote for Chris,” she said in a Monday email. “ … As the Canvass Board reviewed all the votes cast for the Rifle City Council race, the Canvass Board agreed that the voter intended not to vote for Chris Bornholdt and that vote was corrected to an undervote which lowered the vote total for Chris Bornholdt by one vote.”
+“A voter had initially voted for Chris Bornholdt but drew a line through that vote, as directed on the voter instructions found on the face of the ballot, but the tabulation system read the mark as a vote for Chris,” she said in a Monday email. “… As the Canvass Board reviewed all the votes cast for the Rifle City Council race, the Canvass Board agreed that the voter intended not to vote for Chris Bornholdt and that vote was corrected to an undervote, which lowered the vote total for Chris Bornholdt by one vote.”

 The Citizen Telegram reached out to Bornholdt for this story.